waltligon/orangefs/doc/coding/developer-guidelines.md

 the run command outlined below.

-Alternatively, you can attach to a process that is already running if you know it's pid.
+Alternatively, you can attach to a process that is already running if you know it’s pid.
 In this case, the command line arguments to gdb are the program name followed by the pid of the running program.

     > ./test &